jessepav/lacygoill-wiki-backup/floating_point.md

 ##
 ## What's “integer overflow”?

-Integer overflow occurs  when two positive integers are added  together, and the result give an integer greater than or equal to 2^31.
+Integer  overflow  occurs when  two  positive  or  negative integers  are  added together, and the result gives an integer `≥ 2^31` or `< -2^31`.

 ## If the result of an operation involving 32-bit words contains more than 32 bits, how are the excessive bits called?